ada-x64/cubething.dev/static/posts/building_this_site.md

 I wanted to get some practice deploying to the cloud, so I decided to deploy this app to Azure in addition to my own domain just to test it.
 To do so I followed [this tutorial](https://www.codestack.be/blog/run-deno-containerized-web-application-on-microsoft-azure-container-registry/).

+#### Setting up Docker and Azure

 The first thing was to install Docker on my machine.
 The installation was simple enough, and you can follow the [offical guide](https://docs.docker.com/desktop/install) for your OS.

 Then, I created a Container Registry on Azure.
-This was simple.
+This can be accomplished through the portal, or [through the CLI](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-azure-cli).
 The next step was to follow the instructions in the Quick Start blade.

 Logging in proved to be difficult.
 In order to use `docker login`, I needed to install a few password management packages.
 This is what worked for me: